-Speaking at the National Integration Council (NIC) meeting here held shortly after the communal violence in Muzaffarnagar in Uttar Pradesh that led to the death of over 50 people, the prime minister said the government should be seen as acting as per law so that people of all religions had faith in it.
+Speaking at the National Integration Council (NIC) meeting here held after this month's communal violence in Muzaffarnagar in Uttar Pradesh that led to the death of over 50 people, the prime minister said the government should be seen as acting as per law so that people of all religions had faith in it.

 "The government should use full force to act against those responsible for riots however powerful they may be and to whichever party they may belong," the prime minister said.

 "It is important to ensure that the local administration not only acts swiftly to prevent incidents from taking bigger shape but ensures punishment to the guilty at the earliest," he said.